 Example: 6! = 6 x 5 x 4 x 3 x 2 x 1 = 720

-Shortcut for finding trailing zeros in a factororial
+Shortcut for finding trailing zeros in a factorials

-Trailing zeros are a series of zeros within an decimal representation numbers following which no additional digits are followed.
+What is The Factorial of Hundred 100 in Voice Command Trailing zeros are a series of zeros within a decimal representation number following which no additional digits are followed.